 ii.
 Increasing average order value

 BOGO deals often push your customers to spend a little more to qualify for the offer.
+It’s a simple way to raise your store’s average order value.

 iii.
 Clearing out old inventory